LucasBehrendt/science-quiz/README.md

 ### Responsive Testing

-- You can open DevTools with keyboard shortcuts (CMD+Opt+I for Mac OS or Ctrl+Shift+I for Linux and Windows), through the menu bar in the top right corner and go to “More Tools” > “Developer Tools.” or by rightclicking on any web page and select "Inspect".
-To test responsiveness click on the "device" icon on the left side, above the source code window or with the keyboard shortcut CMD+Shift+M for Mac OS or Ctrl+Shift+M for Linux and Windows.
-Under 'Dimensions' you can choose between different devices to emulate, or you can drag the handles to resize the window to your preffered screen width by choosing 'Responsive'.
+- You can open DevTools with keyboard shortcuts (CMD+Opt+I for Mac OS or Ctrl+Shift+I for Linux and Windows), through the menu bar in the top right corner and go to “More Tools” > “Developer Tools.” or by right-clicking on any web page and select "Inspect".
+To test responsiveness, click on the "device" icon on the left side, above the source code window or with the keyboard shortcut CMD+Shift+M for Mac OS or Ctrl+Shift+M for Linux and Windows.
+Under 'Dimensions' you can choose between different devices to emulate, or you can drag the handles to resize the window to your preferred screen width by choosing 'Responsive'.

-- To test the responsiveness of the website multiple devices were used to play the quiz on including a Desktop, Laptop, Ipad Air, Samsung Galaxy S20, Iphone 12, Iphone X, Iphone 8 and Iphone SE(2016).
+- To test the responsiveness of the website multiple devices were used to play the quiz on including a Desktop, Laptop, iPad Air, Samsung Galaxy S20, iPhone 12, iPhone X, iPhone 8 and iPhone SE (2016).
 The site was also tested on different browsers, such as Chrome, Edge, Safari and Firefox.

-- Using Chrome DevTools, the site was optimized for all screen widths down to 320px.
+- Using Chrome DevTools, the site was optimized for all screen widths down to 260px.

 ### Lighthouse Testing